How to Find Contractors for Your Home's Exterior Finishing

 - Material procurement: Who buys the materials?
 How is quality controlled?

-- Approximate price range: Very roughly, if there is no project yet.
+- Approximate price range: Roughly, if there is no project yet.

-Choose 2-3 crews for detailed discussion and estimate calculation (provide them with your design project!).
+Pick 2 or 3 crews for a detailed discussion and estimate (give each of them your design project!).

 During the Meeting

-Discuss project details, condition of the walls (for renovation), site specifics (access, storage), technical nuances (complex elements, reinforcement), organizational issues (working hours, noise, waste removal).
+Discuss the project details, the condition of the walls (for a renovation), site specifics (access, storage), technical nuances (complex elements, reinforcement), and logistical issues (working hours, noise, debris removal).

 The Estimate

-- Breakdown into types of work and materials with prices.
+- A breakdown by type of work and material with prices.

 - Material details (brands, types, characteristics).